2013 / 2014

 We are writing to you as we wanted to celebrate some of the headlines of the recently released national data regarding our schools’ test and internal assessment results from the last academic year.

-• Our attainment (the final levels pupils achieve ie level 3, 4, 5 or 6) at the end of KS2 was once again graded outstanding and has continued to remain consistently above Local Authority and National averages in Reading, Writing and Maths over several years.
+- Our attainment (the final levels pupils achieve ie level 3, 4, 5 or 6) at the end of KS2 has once again been graded outstanding and has continued to remain consistently high over several years.
+It is the highest it has been in over 5 years, and is consistently above Local Authority and National averages in Reading, Writing and Maths.

-• Overall Value Added Progress in 2015 (how much progress the children make from their KS1 SATs results to their KS2 results) puts Cottesmore in the top 30% of schools nationally – graded as outstanding by an external Local Authority Educational Consultant.
+- Overall Value Added Progress in 2014 (how much progress the children make from their KS1 SATs results to their KS2 results) puts Cottesmore in the top 7% of schools nationally – our best position ever and graded as outstanding!

-• Progress in writing in 2015 gave us a Value Added score that puts Cottesmore in the top 18% of schools nationally - again an outstanding result for the school!
+Progress in Maths in 2014 gave us a Value Added score that puts Cottesmore in the top 9% of schools nationally – again our highest ever position and an outstanding result for the school!

-• Our year 1 phonics results were the highest they have been since the tests began (88.3% passed) and were significantly above National and Local Authority results.
-We were the 2nd highest school overall in the Local Authority - the results were graded outstanding.
+- Our year 1 phonics results were the highest they have been since the tests began (86.7% passed) and were significantly above national and local authority results.
+We were the 3rd highest school overall in the local authority, and the best performing school who has more than one form entry – the results were graded outstanding.

 These results show that we have lots to be proud of and celebrate at Cottesmore, and they are recognition of the hard work, dedication and efforts of the whole staff team and the pupils, as well as the whole school community.
 The progress results show that we expect the children who attend our school to achieve very highly and they do!